tvondra/trimmed_aggregates/README.md

 Installation
 ------------
-Installing this is very simple - if you're on 9.1 you can install it like any other extension, i.e.
+Installing this extension is very simple - if you're using pgxn client (and you should), just do this:

+    $ pgxn install --testing trimmed_aggregates
+    $ pgxn load --testing -d mydb trimmed_aggregates

+You can also install manually, just it like any other extension, i.e.

     $ make install
     $ psql dbname -c "CREATE EXTENSION trimmed_averages"

-and if you're on an older version, you have to run the SQL script manually
+And if you're on an older PostgreSQL version, you have to run the SQL script manually (use the proper version).

     $ psql dbname < trimmed_averages--1.0.sql